-At December 31, 2009, we had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended, or 6.75% Registered Notes.
-The Bank of New York Trust Company, N.A. serves as trustee pursuant to the related Indenture.
+At December 31, 2010 and 2009, we had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended, or 6.75% Registered Notes.
+The Bank of New York Trust Company, N.A. serves as trustee pursuant to the related indenture.
 Interest is payable semi-annually on March 1 and September 1 of each year.
+The related issuance costs are being amortized over the life of the 6.75% Registered Notes utilizing the straight line method.
 The 6.75% Registered Notes mature on March 1, 2016 and have an overall effective interest rate of 7.06%.
 The 6.75% Registered Notes are Southern Star's senior unsecured obligations and rank equal in right of payment to all of its existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.

-The declaration and payments of dividends or distributions to equity holders, under the 6.75% Registered Notes Indenture, is subject to, with certain limited exceptions, a minimum fixed charge coverage ratio and cumulative available cash flows from operations or a leverage ratio, subject to certain conditions, as defined in the indenture.
+The declaration and payment of dividends or distributions to equity holders, under the 6.75% Registered Notes indenture, is subject to, with certain limited exceptions, a minimum fixed charge coverage ratio and cumulative available cash flows from operations or a leverage ratio, subject to certain conditions, as defined in the indenture.

 The 6.75% Registered Notes are subject to certain covenants that restrict, among other things, Southern Star and its subsidiaries' ability to make investments, incur additional indebtedness, pay dividends or make distributions on capital stock or redeem or repurchase capital stock, create liens, incur dividend or other payment restrictions affecting subsidiaries, merge or consolidate with other entities and enter into transactions with affiliates.
+We have the right to redeem all or part of the 6.75% Registered Notes at premiums defined in the indenture.